 Aloha!
 This is the website of Alex Golub.
 I’m an associate professor of anthropology at the University of Hawai‘i at Mānoa.

 I have three different research interests.
 First, I am a Melanesianist with an interest in the history and anthropology of Papua New Guinea.
 Secondly, I am a political anthropologist with a focus on mining, extractive industry, and the corporation.
-Finally, I am interested in the history of anthropology and ‘meta’ questions about how our discipline works.
-These include issues of theory formation as well as the political economy of our discipline and especially publishing — I am an advocate of open access publishing and have done ‘public anthropology’, writing blogs and non-academic pieces for a large audience.
+Finally, I am interested in the history of anthropology.
+I am an advocate of open access publishing and have done ‘public anthropology’, writing blogs and non-academic pieces for a large audience.
 Finally, I have a side interest in digital culture and video games

 In addition to articles and popular pieces, my book on the mining industry in Papua New Guinea, Leviathans at the Gold Mine, was published by Duke University Press and won the 2015 book prize of the Association for Political and Legal Anthropology.
 I also edited a volume of essays in honor of my teacher Marshall Sahlins.

-You can read more about my work at my Google Scholar site.
+You can count my citations at my Google Scholar site.